openaps/docs/docs/docs/While You Wait For Gear/understanding-insulin-on-board-calculations.md

  			    = 99.9 (close enough to 100 -- the actual value for activity is 1.1111111, which gets even closer to 100)

 For shorter `dia` settings, the `peak` occurs sooner and at a higher rate.
 For longer `dia` settings, the `peak` occurs later and at a lower rate.
+But for each triangle, the area underneath is equal to 100 percent.

 ![activity_dia_2_8](../Images/OpenAPS_activity_by_dia_2_8.png)